- Dates and deadlines

 - Short writing sample.
 (Optional except for Literacy Education applicants).
 For example, an excerpt from a term paper or research paper for publication.
 No longer than five pages in English.

 - Common Ground Consortium Fellowship.
 (Optional) for African-American students CGC develops proactive and collaborative Black intellectual leaders in education.
 If you wish to apply, submit a statement that describes how your participation as a CGC scholar would a) enhance your graduate student experience, b) prepare you for your chosen career, and c) benefit the public.
-Upload to Program Supplementary Information section.
+Upload to graduate program additional materials section.

 If you earned a M.A. at the UMN, please contact the Graduate Studies Coordinator to discuss transfer procedures.
 Thesis credits cannot be transferred.

 After you are admitted, you will work with your adviser to determine which credits may transfer.